earmingol/singlecell-ccc/README.md

 # singlecell-ccc

-This is a Docker Image for running cell-cell communication analyses in jupyter notebooks:
+This is a Docker Image for running downstream single-cell RNA-seq analyses and evaluating cell-cell communication using jupyter notebooks.

 Contains: